learnk8s/learnk8s.io/src/clusterSize/content.md

 Given the many shared resources in a Kubernetes cluster, there are many ways that different apps can "step on each other's toes".

-For example, an app may monopolise a certain shared resource, such as the CPU, and thus starve other apps that are running on the same node.
+For example, an app may monopolise a certain shared resource, such as the CPU or memory, and thus starve other apps running on the same node.

 Kubernetes provides various ways to control this behaviour, such as [resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/), [ResourceQuotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/), and [LimitRanges](https://kubernetes.io/docs/concepts/policy/limit-range/) — however, again, it's not trivial to tweak these tools in exactly the right way, and they cannot prevent every unwanted side effect either.